-KrisFlyer Miles Redemption Guide – How to Start Playing the Miles Game in Singapore
+KrisFlyer Miles Redemption Guide: How to Start Playing the Miles Game in Singapore

-Before you start texting your boss to ask for a sabbatical and applying for the best air mile credit card there is, first read this 5-step guide to figure out how exactly you can earn, calculate and redeem your KrisFlyer miles.
+Before you start texting your boss to ask for a sabbatical and applying for the best air mile credit card there is, read this 5-step guide to figure out how exactly you can earn, calculate and redeem your KrisFlyer miles.

 (Note: This article talks about KrisFlyer miles as it’s the most popular frequent flyer programme in Singapore.
 General principles apply for other programmes like Asia Miles, but the specifics differ.)